The University of Waterloo is committed to growth in our online graduate programs.

 All other required courses have no on-campus component.
 On occasion, new elective courses may be offered on-campus for one term and then offered online during subsequent years.

-The University of School of Social Work at Renison University College is pleased to offer Canada's first health-focused online Master of Social Work (MSW) program.
-It is being offered in collaboration with the Faculty of Applied Health Sciences.
+The University of Waterloo and the School of Social Work at Renison University College is pleased to offer Canada's first health-focused online Master of Social Work (MSW) program.
+It is being offered in collaboration with the Faculty of Health.

 The Master of Social Work is a professional, graduate degree program, delivered primarily online.
 On-campus attendance is required on two occasions for one-week Summer Institutes.
 The first Summer Institute is in August at the start of the program and the second is also in August, in the final semester.
 All other required courses are online with no on-campus component.
 A practicum of 462 hours will be offered in the students' own community or region, subject to the availability of suitable placement agencies/organizations, and field instructors.

 The MSW program will prepare students for advanced social work practice in settings related to health, including public health and health promotion programs, primary care and long-term care, hospitals, health-related governmental agencies, community-based health services, and health advocacy groups.

 The following online graduate programs provide advanced state-of-the-art training, skills development, and education to power engineering professionals.
 The courses, available on a part-time basis, are offered online in a multi-media environment that encourages a learn-while-you-work philosophy.

 Upon completing six courses, students are eligible to receive the diploma.